Website icon Xpert.Digital

 Solar power, sheep and vegetables: This project is revolutionizing the energy transition

-### Spain's solar miracle: How this project reconciles climate protection and agriculture ### More than just panels: This solar park will become a paradise for animals and plants ### 70 million for the future: Spain's new solar park creates jobs and protects nature ### Basque Country's energy revolution: A solar park that supplies electricity to 47,500 households ### The green transformation succeeds: Why Europe's eyes are on this Spanish solar park ###
+### Spain's Solar Miracle: How this project reconciles climate protection and agriculture ### More than just panels: This solar park will become a paradise for animals and plants ### 70 million for the future: Spain's new solar park creates jobs and protects nature ### Basque Country's energy revolution: A solar park that supplies electricity for 47,500 households ### The green transformation succeeds: Why Europe's eyes are on this Spanish solar park ###

-In Armiñón, Álava, the Ekienea solar park is the most significant photovoltaic project in the Basque Country to date.
-The approval for the construction of the facility, featuring 231,000 solar modules, represents a milestone and underscores the region's ambitions in renewable energy.
-Jointly financed by Iberdrola, the Basque Energy Agency (EVE), the engineering company Krean (Mondragón Group), and the Álava Provincial Government, the project will generate both economic and environmental benefits.
+In Armiñón, Álava, the Ekienea solar park is being built, becoming the most significant photovoltaic project in the Basque Country to date.
+The permit for the construction of the plant, which will consist of 231,000 solar modules, represents a milestone and underscores the region's ambitions in the field of renewable energy.
+The project, jointly financed by Iberdrola, the Basque Energy Entrepreneurship (EVE), the engineering firm Krean (Mondragón Group), and the Álava Provincial Government, will generate both economic and environmental benefits.

 Ekienea is a prime example of a public-private partnership.
-With Iberdrola as the majority shareholder (75 percent), EVE (18 percent), Krean (5 percent), and the Provincial Government of Álava (2 percent), the ownership structure is broadly based.
-The Armiñón site is strategically located near key infrastructure links and allows for effective integration into the existing power grid via a 17-kilometer high-voltage line to the Puentelarrá substation.
-The facility will cover 200 hectares, of which 100 hectares are earmarked for solar modules and 100 hectares for nature conservation measures and the preservation of forest areas.
+With Iberdrola as the main shareholder (75 percent), EVE (18 percent), Krean (5 percent), and the Álava Provincial Government (2 percent), the project is broadly based.
+The Armiñón site is strategically located near key infrastructure connections and allows for effective integration into the existing power grid via a 17-kilometer high-voltage line to the Puentelarrá substation.
+The facility will cover 200 hectares, of which 100 hectares are designated for solar panels and 100 hectares for nature conservation measures and the preservation of forest areas.

 Technical specifications and capacity

-Once completed, the solar farm will have a capacity of 125.89 megawatts – almost three times the region's currently installed ground-based capacity of around 50 megawatts.
-An additional 150 megawatts are registered for self-consumption from rooftop systems.
-This increase puts the Basque Country at the forefront of the region and opens up the possibility of supplying approximately 47,500 households with clean electricity annually.
-The projected annual production amounts to 155 gigawatt hours.
+Once completed, the solar farm will offer 125.89 megawatts of power – almost three times the region's current installed ground-mounted capacity of around 50 megawatts.
+An additional 150 megawatts from rooftop installations are registered for self-consumption.
+This increase puts the Basque Country in a leading position regionally and opens up the possibility of supplying approximately 47,500 households with clean electricity annually.
+The projected annual production amounts to 155 gigawatt-hours.

 Social and economic significance

 The €70 million investment in the solar park will primarily boost the local economy and employment.
 Up to 300 new jobs are planned during the peak construction phases, supplemented by permanent positions for the operation and maintenance of the lighting system.
-Municipalities will also benefit through new revenue streams and the strengthening of regional infrastructure.
+Local communities will also benefit from new revenue streams and the strengthening of regional infrastructure.

 Integration into regional development

-The initiators paid particular attention to the sustainable integration of the project into the surrounding area.
-In addition to the actual energy areas, a significant portion of the site will be used for offsetting measures, including reforestation and the protection of existing forest areas.
-Ekienea thus follows the guidelines for environmentally friendly expansion of renewable energies, which are firmly anchored in the Basque Energy Plan.
+The initiators have placed particular emphasis on the sustainable integration of the project into the surrounding area.
+In addition to the actual energy production areas, a significant portion of the site will be used for compensatory measures, including reforestation and the protection of existing forest areas.
+Ekienea thus adheres to the guidelines for the environmentally sound expansion of renewable energies, which are firmly anchored in the Basque Energy Plan.

 Integration of nature conservation and biodiversity

 Measures to increase and preserve biodiversity are an integral part of the concept.
-A 150-meter-wide buffer strip planted with native oak and shrub cover will be created from the edge of the Lacorzana lagoon.
-An ecological corridor will connect the lagoon to the solar power plant and existing river floodplains.
-Additional areas will be reforested with moisture-loving woody plants such as ash and alder.
-In addition, artificial ponds and habitats for amphibians and other animals will be created through rock and wood accumulation.
+A 150-meter-wide buffer strip, planted with native oak and shrubs, will be created starting at the edge of the Lacorzana lagoon.
+An ecological corridor will connect the lagoon to the solar power plant and existing floodplains.
+Additional areas will be reforested with moisture-loving trees such as ash and alder.
+Furthermore, artificial ponds and habitats for amphibians and other animals will be created through the construction of rock and wood piles.

-• Planting wild plant strips between rows of modules
+• Planting strips of wild plants between module rows

 • Creation of small-scale habitats for reptiles and ground-nesting bird species

-• Extensive use of the space between the modules as pasture for sheep
+• Extensive use of the space between the modules as pastureland for sheep.

-• Diversified Agri-PV with organically managed vegetable and fruit growing region
+• Diversified agri-PV with an organically managed vegetable and fruit growing region

 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!